n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.clockifytrigger.md

 **Note:** This node uses polling to get new time entries.
 You have to use the *Add Poll Time* button if you want this Trigger node to run and retrieve new time entries regularly.

-!!! note "Activate workflow for production"
+/// note | Activate workflow for production
 You'll need to save the workflow and then click on the Activate toggle on the top right of the screen to activate the workflow.
 Your workflow will then be triggered as specified by the settings in the Clockify Trigger node.
+///